About ectopic pregnancy

 - you have severe pain

 If your fallopian tube ruptures, you may need to have emergency surgery to stop the internal bleeding.
-Your surgeon will remove your fallopian tube and the pregnancy.
-You may also need a blood transfusion if the internal bleeding is severe.
-Your surgeon will usually do this operation through one large cut in your abdomen.
-Occasionally if you’re having a keyhole surgery, your surgeon may need to convert to an open operation for technical reasons.
+You may also need fluids and a blood transfusion if the internal bleeding is severe.

 An ectopic pregnancy can develop if your fallopian tubes are damaged.
-This could happen if you have had an infection, such as pelvic inflammatory disease.
+The most common cause of this is a past infection, such as pelvic inflammatory disease.
 If your fallopian tubes have been damaged, they may become inflamed, narrowed or scarred.
 This makes it harder for the fertilised egg to pass down them to your womb.

 Other things that make an ectopic pregnancy more likely include: